 - Rewrite the bullet point.

-- Skip if it’s irrelevant to you.
+- Skip it if it's irrelevant to you.

 Jobscan

-The report breaks down keywords into different categories:
+It breaks keywords into categories:

-- Hard skills – identifies missing technical skills from the job ad and highlights the ones you’ve included.
+- Hard skills — identifies missing technical skills from the ad and highlights the ones you've included.

 ATS resume checker and resume score